The Programme

 Tuition Fees

-Programme Structure
+Programme Structure & Courses

 The MSc in Evolutionary Medicine is a 90 ECTS programme extending over three academic semesters.
 During the first two semesters, students complete four courses in each semester.
 The third semester is devoted to independent research and the preparation of the Master’s thesis.